Portrait of the Discipline

 There is a range of opportunities to find funding for independent research at both the departmental and university level.

 The Office of Undergraduate Research (OUR) Senior Thesis Research Funding Program is the main source of funding for thesis research.
 Detailed information with instructions and deadlines for funding will be forthcoming.

-At the departmental level, there are several endowed funds that offer support to students conducting thesis research in the US or abroad.
 Funding is also available to thesis writers who are affiliated with different programs throughout the university such as the Program in Judaic Studies, the Program in Latin American Studies, or the Program in Hellenic Studies.

 You should also be aware of the Student Activities Funding Engine (SAFE), which contains information about funding sources all over campus.

 The Department grades all independent work according to the following rubric, which is made part of every undergraduate course syllabus and which is published on the Department’s website.

 Standards for Assessment

 An A or A minus Junior Paper or thesis is one that is good enough to be read aloud before the Department.
 It is clearly written and well organized.
 It demonstrates that the writer has conducted a close and critical reading of the relevant texts, grappled with the issues raised across them, synthesized relevant readings, discussions, and lectures, and formulated a perceptive, compelling, independent argument.
 The argument shows intellectual originality and creativity, is sensitive to historical context, is supported by a well-chosen variety of specific examples, and is built on a critical reading of primary material.

 A B plus or B Junior Paper or thesis demonstrates many aspects of A-level work but falls short of it in either the organization or clarity of its writing, the formulation and presentation of its argument, or the quality of research.
 Some papers in this category are solid works containing flashes of insight.
 Others give evidence of independent thought, but the argument is not presented clearly or convincingly.